kushuboi2024/Hover-word-meanings-simplfiied-/README.md

 3. Hover over any word to see its definition

 ## Features
-- Hover any word for its definition, pronunciation, and example sentence
+- Click any word for its definition, pronunciation, and example sentence
 - Edit text live on the left while reading on the right
 - Upload PDF files — text is extracted automatically
 - Words you've looked up turn green